 - Treatment usually involves isoniazid, rifampin, and ethambutol for 9 months.
 If the TB bacteria cannot be killed by any of these first-line medicines, then other medicines and a longer treatment time may be needed.

-- The World Health Organization (WHO) and the International Union Against Tuberculosis and Lung Diseases (IUATLD) recommend pyrazinamide for treatment of pregnant women who have TB.
-But pyrazinamide is seldom used in Canada or the United States because of safety concerns.
+- The World Health Organization (WHO) recommends pyrazinamide for treatment of pregnant women who have TB.
+But the safety of pyrazinamide during pregnancy has not been proven.

 - Streptomycin is not used to treat TB in pregnant women, because it may cause birth defects.

 - Medical experts also recommend that pregnant or breastfeeding women take vitamin B6 (pyridoxine) during treatment for TB.